Hidde-Heijnen/mlmi-vault/010 - Classes/MLMI1/Probabilistic modeling and Inference youtube playlist.md

 Until convergence ($s_n$ fixed).
 The sn's don't change anymore

 - If no points assigned to cluster, do not change the centre.
+- Is K-means guaranteed to converge for any dataset D?
+Or could one or more cluster centres diverge or oscillate?
+	-